jeffreylindsey/dicerollcounter/README.md

 Dice Roll Counter is a simple webpage designed to assist with checking the fairness of a 20-sided die (D20).

-Can be found at: jeffreylindsey.com/misc/dicerollcounter/
+This page can be found live at: [jeffreylindsey.com/misc/dicerollcounter/](http://jeffreylindsey.com/misc/dicerollcounter/)

 ## Usage